Friday, 26 February 2021

 Extract from the Tithe map

 The enclosed land where the summit of this hill is situated is given the number 1055 on the Tithe map, this can be cross referenced against the apportionments; it is these apportionments that give the name of the owner or occupier of the land as well as the name of the land.
 The land where the summit of this hill is situated is named as the Sheepwalk for the farm of Cefnmaesmormawr, with the sheepwalk being the cynefin, or mountain land of this farm.
 In instances like this it is appropriate to use the farm name preceded by the word Mynydd, as in Mynydd Cefn Maes Mawr.
-This is also in keeping with other such examples for adjacent land, such as Mynydd Cae Du and Mynydd Garth Gwynion, both of which are the cynefin, or mountain land of the farms of Cae-du and Garth-gwynion respectively.
+This is also in keeping with other examples for adjacent land, such as Mynydd Cae Du and Mynydd Garth Gwynion, both of which are the cynefin, or mountain land of the farms of Cae-du and Garth-gwynion respectively.
 The details on the Tithe map appear in the parish of Machynlleth and in the county named as Montgomery.

 Extract from the apportionments